 Applicants who successfully complete stage 2 are eligible to sit the first of two written examinations.
 This examination tests the applicant’s knowledge of biomedical sciences necessary for the practice of naturopathy.

 Stage 4 evaluates those competencies essential to ensure safe and competent practice which cannot be assessed solely via a paper-based assessment or paper-based knowledge test.
 Three evaluation tools are used in Stage 4: an Objective Structured Clinical Examination (OSCE), a structured interview, and a case study.

 Applicants who successfully complete Stage 4 are then eligible to sit the second of the two written examinations.
 This examination will test an applicant’s knowledge of the core clinical sciences and the application of their knowledge in clinical practice.

-At the conclusion of each stage of the PLAR program, an applicant is evaluated to determine whether they are eligible to move forward to the next stage, or, in the case of the final stage, to move forward to sit the Ontario Clinical Examinations
+At the conclusion of each stage of the PLAR program, an applicant is evaluated to determine whether they are eligible to move forward to the next stage, or, in the case of the final stage, to move forward to sit the College's Ontario Clinical (Practical) Examinations

-and the Jurisprudence Examination
+and Jurisprudence Examination

-of the College and complete the Registration application process.
+and complete the Registration application process.

 PLAR applicants who are deemed substantially non-equivalent during the PLAR process are referred to a panel of the Registration Committee for deliberation.
-If an applicant is not satisfied with a decision made by the panel, he/she may appeal the decision by contacting the Health Professions Appeal and Review Board (HPARB)
+If an applicant is not satisfied with a decision made by the panel, they may appeal the decision by contacting the Health Professions Appeal and Review Board (HPARB)

 The Health Professions Appeal and Review Board may be reached at: